bcgsc/PASS/README.md

 ###PASS does not
 --------------

--Take into consideration quality scores.
+1. Take into consideration quality scores.
 It is up to the user to process the sequence data before assembly.
--Consider sequence read having any character other than A,R,N,D,C,Q,E,G,H,I,L,K,M,F,P,S,T,W,Y,V and will skip these reads entirely while reading the fasta file.
+2. Consider sequence read having any character other than A,R,N,D,C,Q,E,G,H,I,L,K,M,F,P,S,T,W,Y,V and will skip these reads entirely while reading the fasta file.

 ###License